Austin, Texas Schools with Game Design Programs

 Game Development Certificate

 The game development certificate consists of five computer science courses, including computer graphics, game technology, performance programming and a game development capstone.
-The fifth class can come from specific elective courses, such as computer networks, artificial intelligence, mobile computing or advanced software development.
+Two of the classes can come from specific elective courses, such as computer networks, artificial intelligence, mobile computing or software engineering.
+Students complete the program with a capstone course that includes a 2D or 3D game development project.
 All students who want to enroll in the program need to meet a C++ requirement by passing a previous computer science class.
-Additionally, students are encouraged to take game development courses, such as gaming environments, electronic media, visual effects, interactive media and digital animation.

 Saint Edward's University

 Saint Edward's University is a private liberal arts school in Austin.
-Prospective game designers can enroll in a bachelor's program in game studies or a business development program in gaming management.
-Faculty and staff coordinate events or invite students to participate in popular Austin gaming festivals and conferences, such as the Austin Game Developers Conference.
+Prospective game designers can enroll in a bachelor's program in video game development or digital media management.

-Bachelor of Business Administration in Interactive Games Management
+Bachelor of Business Administration (BBA) in Digital Media Management

 Austin Community College District

 Austin Community College District is the main community college in the Austin metropolitan area.
-Students interested in game design can enroll in several associate or certificate programs in game programming, game art and game design.
-The Visual Communication and Computer Science Departments offer relevant courses in game design, as well as computer labs that game design students can use for their projects.
-The Game Development Institute, Austin Community College's advisory board for the game design degrees, reviews all programs related to game design.
-Texas gaming professionals are part of the Game Development Institute.
+Students interested in game design can enroll in several associate or certificate programs in motion graphics, game art and game design.

 This A.A.S. program focuses on animation and graphic design.
-Classes examine lighting and surfacing, three-dimensional modeling, video game art and digital painting.
-In addition to a group project, students complete a portfolio class in animation development.
+Classes examine lighting and surfacing, three-dimensional modeling, video game art and game design and development.
+In addition to a group project, students complete a portfolio class in game art.

-In this game design program, students delve into level design, game testing, design and creation of games, three-dimensional modeling and rendering, interactive writing and video game production.
+In this game design program, students delve into level design, game testing, design and creation of games, three-dimensional modeling and rendering, scripting and video game production.
 Liberal arts classes are included as well.
 In the final semester, students complete a group project and a portfolio for game development.